Hirdyansh9/Re-Identification-in-a-Single-Feed/Approach1/README.md

 ## 1. Approach and Methodology

-The first approach implements a complete, foundational pipeline for detecting, tracking, and re-identifying players in a video.
-The core methodology is sequential:
+The first approach implements a general pipeline for detecting, tracking and re-identifying players in a video.
+The core methodology is as follows:
-1.  **Detect**: A pre-trained YOLOv8 model processes each frame to detect all relevant personnel (players, goalkeepers, referees).
+1.  **Detect**:  A pre-trained YOLOv11 model processes each frame to detect the classes (ball, players, goalkeepers, and referees).
 2.  **Track**: The resulting detections are passed to the **ByteTrack** algorithm, which assigns a temporary `tracker_id` and follows each person from frame to frame.
 3.  **Re-identify**: A custom re-identification system is built on top of the tracker.
 When a tracked person is lost and a new one appears, the system attempts to match them based on visual similarity to maintain a persistent ID.